Rossa (singer)

-Sri Rossa Roslaina Handiyani, known simply as Rossa in Indonesia and Dato' Sri Rossa in Malaysia, is an Indonesian singer and businesswoman.
-Born in Sumedang, West Java, Indonesia on 9 October 1978, she is one of the most popular artists in Indonesian and Malay-speaking countries, the most expensive Indonesian singer in Malaysia and best-selling Indonesian artists of all-time based on album sales, selling over eleven million copies in the region until 2021.
-As an Indonesian diva, Rossa has produced numerous hit songs and gained Multi-Platinum Award & Million Award for her albums.
+Sri Rossa Roslaina Handiyani, better known by her mononymous stage name Rossa in Indonesia and Dato' Sri Rossa in Malaysia, is an Indonesian singer, businesswoman, actress, producer, and presenter.
+She was born in Sumedang, West Java, Indonesia on 9 October 1978.
+SM Entertainment, Anugerah Planet Muzik, Asia Pop 40 & Southeast Asia Media mention that Rossa is the "Queen of Pop Indonesia".
+She is one of the most popular artists in Indonesian and Malay-speaking countries, and the most expensive Indonesian singer in Malaysia and Singapore.
+She is one of Indonesia's Best-Selling Indonesian Artist of All Time based on album sales, with over twelve million copies sold in the region until 2023.

+Rossa has produced numerous hit songs and gained Multi-Platinum Award & Million Award for her albums.
 Since 1999, her albums have been released in Southeast Asia and also Japan.
-Even until Rossa's songs were famous, she was once paid 150 million rupiah to sing one of her songs entitled "Sakura" and 210 million rupiah to sing one of her songs entitled "Ayat-Ayat Cinta".

-SM Entertainment, Anugerah Planet Muzik, Asia Pop 40 & Indonesia Media also mentions that Rossa is the "Queen of Indonesian Pop."
-Meanwhile, the prominent presenter of Metro TV, Alvin Adam, mentioned in his biography "The Story Book Just Alvin Part.2" that Rossa is the "Queen of Concert in Indonesia" because there are too many requests to sing at concerts.
-Singer and judge for the talent show Judika also shares the same view as Alvin Adam that Rossa is the Queen of Concerts in Indonesia.

-Her second compilation album, The Best of Rossa is ranked 10th on the list of Indonesian all time best selling albums with over 1.5 million copies.
-Her solo album Love, Life & Music also broke the Indonesian Record World Museum (MURI) and Indonesia Recording Industry Association (ASIRI) as the highest-selling Indonesian album of all time with over 100,000 copies CD sold in a day.
-Her songs have been used for over 155 soundtrack titles, both for films and soap operas until 2021.
-Rossa has won many awards with a total of more than 115 awards untiil 2021; she is one of the most awarded Indonesian artist in history.
+Her second compilation album, The Best of Rossa (2011) is listed third on the list of best-selling albums of all time in Indonesia with album sales of more than 5 million copies.
+Her solo album Love, Life & Music also broke the Indonesian Record World Museum (MURI) and Indonesia Recording Industry Association (ASIRI) for selling over 100,000 copies of CD in a day.
+Her songs have been used for over 160 soundtrack titles, both for films and soap operas, until 2022.
+Rossa has won many awards, with a total of more than 120 awards until 2022; she is one of the most awarded Indonesian artists in history.

 At the beginning of 2017, Rossa launched her latest album "A New Chapter" which incorporates collaborations with international musicians such as Mitch Allan, Tushar Apte, Fiona Bevan, and others.
 It was awarded 4× Platinum Awards on 5 October 2017.
-She also received the "Planet Muzik Special Award (Category : Legend Award)" from Anugerah Planet Muzik (Regional Grammy Awards) in Singapore on 28 October 2018.
-The first Indonesian singer to receive a special award for this category.
+She also received the "Planet Muzik Special Award (Category : Legend Award)" from Anugerah Planet Muzik in Singapore on 28 October 2018, making her the first Indonesian singer to receive a special award for this category.

-In February 2019, Rossa became the first Indonesian artist and first Southeast Asian solo artist to join SM Entertainment, an International label and management group from South Korea that handles famous artists such as KANGTA, BoA, TVXQ!, Super Junior, Girls' Generation, SHINee, f(x), EXO, Red Velvet, NCT, aespa and many others.
+In February 2019, Rossa became the first Indonesian artist and first Southeast Asian solo artist to join SM Entertainment, an International label and management group from South Korea that handles famous artists such as Kangta, BoA, TVXQ!, Super Junior, Girls' Generation, Shinee, f(x), EXO, Red Velvet, NCT, aespa, Riize, Hearts2Hearts and many others.